Piney Point Houston Neighborhood Guide

 During this period, Piney Point – along with Hedwig, Hunters Creek, Bunker Hill, Spring Valley, and Hilshire – were thriving communities, ripe for Houston’s annexation.
 The six villages filed for petitions for incorporation to prevent annexation and to preserve residential zoning.

-Piney Point Village was incorporated in 1955 with an alderman form of government, and is now part of the collective known as the Memorial Villages.
-As an independent city, Piney Point Village elects its own mayor and five city council members.
+Piney Point Village was incorporated in 1955 with an alderman form of government, with its own mayor and five city council members.

 As a part of the Memorial Villages, Piney Point jointly operates the Memorial Villages Police Department with Hunters Creek and Bunker Hill.
 The Village Fire Department and the Memorial Villages Water Authority serves the Memorial Villages.

-Like the other Villages, Piney Point still has deed restrictions and building ordinances that preserve the area’s serene country-living atmosphere.
+Like the other Villages, the city still has deed restrictions and building ordinances that preserve the area’s serene country-living atmosphere.
 Commercial establishments of any kind are not allowed within the city’s borders.